-For the purposes of this class, you are encouraged to use "Chicago Style" citations.
-However, if you choose, you may opt to go with any other standard citation formats, such as APA or MLA.
-Please inform Dr. Binder if you are using one of these alternate citation styles.
+For the purposes of this class, you are encouraged to use APA citations.
+However, if you choose, you may opt to go with any other standard citation formats, such as MLA.
+Please inform Dr. Binder or Dr. Vilkner if you are using one of these alternate citation styles.

 APA (American Psychological Association) style is most commonly used to cite sources within the social sciences.